 - Water supply lines: These attach to the sink’s faucet controls.
 They bring hot and cold water through separate supply lines to the sink for use.

-- P-Trap: A P-trap is a two-part pipe under your sink that allows waste and water to pass through.
+- Trap: A P-trap is a two-part pipe under your sink that allows waste and water to pass through.
 The bend in the pipe prevents sewer gasses from entering.
 Today, most models are two pieces joined together.
 Older P-trap systems may be glued in place and should be replaced with an updated two-piece system.
 Similarly, S-traps left over from old construction should be converted to P-traps, since P-traps offer a reliable water seal to prevent gasses from coming back up into your home.

 - Cleanout: Located near the P-trap, a cleanout is a pipe fitting that allows you to clear clogs and remove debris.